Geography of Syria

-Syria is located in Western Asia, north of the Arabian Peninsula, at the eastern end of the Mediterranean Sea.
+Syria is located in West Asia, north of the Arabian Peninsula, at the eastern end of the Mediterranean Sea.
 It is bordered by Turkey to the north, Lebanon and Israel to the west and southwest, Iraq to the east, and Jordan to the south.
 It consists of mountain ranges in the west and a steep area inland.
 In the east is the Syrian Desert and in the south is the Jabal al-Druze Range.
 The former is bisected by the Euphrates valley.
 A dam built in 1973 on the Euphrates created a reservoir named Lake Assad, the largest lake in Syria.
-The highest point in Syria is Mount Hermon on the Lebanese border at 2814 m.
-Between the humid Mediterranean coast and the arid desert regions lies a semiarid steep zone extending across three-quarters of the country, which receives hot, dry winds blowing across the desert.
+The highest point in Syria is Mount Hermon (occupied by Israel) on the Lebanese border at 2814 m.
+Between the humid Mediterranean coast and the arid desert regions lies a semiarid steppe zone extending across three-quarters of the country, which receives hot, dry winds blowing across the desert.
 Syria is extensively depleted, with 28 percent of the land arable, 4 percent dedicated to permanent crops, 46 percent utilized as meadows and pastures, and only 3 percent forest and woodland.

 Syria is divided into fourteen governorates, or muhafazat (singular: muhafazah).
 The governorates are divided into a total of sixty districts, or manatiq (sing. mintaqah), which are further divided into sub-districts, or nawahi (sing. nahiya).
 The capital Damascus is the second largest city in Syria, and the metropolitan area is a governorate on its own.
 Aleppo (population 2,301,570) in northern Syria is the largest city.
 Latakia along with Tartus are Syria's main ports on the Mediterranean Sea.